 Is installing a water softener hard?

-There are things that can increase the difficulty of a DIY installation, however.
-If you don’t have the right tools and parts for the job, and it isn’t clear what you do need, installation might become complex before you even start.
-If your home has old plumbing, it may also be trickier to cut the main line and connect the water softener to your water supply.
+If your home has old plumbing, it may be trickier to cut the main line and connect the water softener to your water supply.

 Can I carry out DIY installation with no previous handy experience?

-However, if you can’t get your head around the installation process, and neither the instructions booklet nor online videos help, I would advise considering hiring a professional handyman.
+If you’re not particularly handy and you can’t get your head around the installation process, we would advise considering hiring a licensed plumber to avoid costly mistakes.

 Who can install my water softener?